KennCKMakk4/elm_django_examples/README.md

 # elm_django_examples
-contains basic examples of using elm with django server
+This Repo contains basic examples of using Elm generated Client Code with Django Server

-Run django_project inside a virtual environment (follow these instructions to create a run a venv from your home)
+* Setting up a Virtual Environment
+This creates a virtual environment located at your *HOME* (you only need to do this once and you can put the venv wherever you want)
 - Create a venv at home with `python3 -m venv ~/django_env`
 - Activate the environment with `source ~/django_env/bin/activate`
 - Install *django* and *corsheaders* with